Need help with the VA? Call Us: 719-257-3789

 I am going to start this article with an extreme example.
 A member of the military is on a combat mission.
 He/She is attacked by the enemy.
 After running out of ammunition, the soldier kills two of the enemy with his/her bare hands and then is shot and immediately afterwards is hit by a rocket and a leg is blown off.
 He/She is medevaced and survives.
 Afterward, the Veteran has repeated nightmares and flashbacks from sounds and visions from that day.
 Of course, they get a PTSD award.
 Not necessarily.

 Now this person does receive a myriad of VA Disability awards.
 But PTSD has two "secret" requirements: inability to maintain any relationship; inability to maintain a job.
 In other words, if you have had one spouse and one job, you will not qualify.
-Anything inbetween is a flip of the coin.
+Anything in between is a flip of the coin.
+However, you can still apply for depression and/or anxiety.

-Depression is different, and that is why they are evaluated separately, and never should be secondary to PTSD.
+Depression is different, and that is why they are evaluated separately.
 However, just because you are clinically depressed, this doesn't mean it is service connected.
 So, the first thing you need to do is put a link to your depression to your service.
 This can be combat, sexual assault or some other dramatic individual or series of events that occurred during your military service.

 Let's say that you come home from a combat tour and leave the service.
 You're married, have two great kids and get a job that lasts for years.
 Your wife knows that you are changed and moody.
 You have a quick temper.
 But she sticks with you.
 Same thing with your boss.
 He/she isn't happy that you miss one or two days a month, but you do good work and you stay employed.